Buller River: Transport

 Until roads were built, goods were carried from Westport to Lyell in fleets of canoes, or, later, horse-drawn boats, carrying up to 7 tons, or 12 tons up to Inangahua.
 They could take 11 weeks to make the journey, but the 40 mi from Lyell could also be covered in 7 hours downstream.

 Roads in the valley evolved.
 In good weather a footpath was passable along the length of the valley by 1864.
 Horses could usually travel from Nelson to Lyell by 1867 and wheeled traffic by 1876.
-A dray road opened from Inangahua to Lyell in 1878.
+A dray road opening from Inangahua to Lyell in 1878 facilitated animal-drawn transport vehicles.

 A telegraph line opened to Lyell in 1874.

 Job Lines began a link between Westport and Reefton in 1876, using horses from Westport and a coach from the Landing to Reefton.
-By July 1877 the road through the Lower Gorge had improved sufficiently for the coach to run though to Westport.
+By July 1877 the road through the Lower Gorge had improved sufficiently for the coach to run through to Westport.
 The road near Tiroroa included two short tunnels, until Fern Arch was demolished in 1937.

 The first Newman Brothers coach ran between Foxhill (end of the Nelson railway) and Hampden (Murchison) on 22 July 1879, following improvements to the road, was extended to Lyell in 1880 and, by Job Lines, to Reefton in 1882.
 A motor service began in 1913, allowing the journey between Westport and Nelson to be made in a day.
 A daily bus linking Nelson and Westport began in 1923.
 InterCity now runs buses on 4 days a week, taking 3 hours 29 minutes, including a 15 minute break at Murchison.
 By car the 217 km route takes a bit under 3 hours.

 In 1964 the Nelson-Murchison Railways Road Services route was taken over by Nelson Suburban Bus Co.